 This gorgeous new Christmas picture book is based on a true story about a little owl who lived in a tree that was selected to be the annual Rockefeller Center Christmas tree.
 And when she finds herself in New York City, she is going to have to figure out how to make a new home for herself.

-Any other favorite new Christmas picture books you’ve spotted this year?
+Any other favorite new Christmas picture books you’ve spotted this year that might make it to the your list of the best Christmas books?
 I’d love to hear!

 - My 25 all-time favorite Christmas Picture Books